Artisan-Lab/tag-std/pre-RFC.md

 more about:
 * 2024-09: [Rust Safety Standard: Increasing the Correctness of unsafe Code][Rust Safety Standard] proposed by Benno Lossin
-  * this slides are about reasons and goals for safety documentation standardization, which our proposal tries to achieve
+  * This slides are about reasons and goals for safety documentation standardization, which our proposal tries to achieve.
-  * it doesn't mention how the standard is implemented, but Predrag (see the next line) and we follow the spirit
+  * It doesn't mention how the standard is implemented, but Predrag (see the next line) and we follow the spirit.
 * 2024-10: [Automated checking of unsafe code requirements](https://hackmd.io/@predrag/ByVBjIWlyx)
   proposed by Predrag
-  * our proposal is greatly inspired by Predrag's, so many of it can apply to ours, such as structured comments, entity reference, requirements discharge, and handling soundness hazard on safety rule changes.
+  * Our proposal is greatly inspired by Predrag's, so many of it can apply to ours, such as structured comments, entity reference, requirements discharge, and handling soundness hazard on safety rule changes.
-  * the main difference is syntax: Predrag put up new syntax within doc and line comments, which is pretty human and machine readable, but can be hard to implement as compiler just throws aways line comments so it's less handy to get safe rules on an expression than [`stmt_expr_attributes`](https://github.com/rust-lang/rust/issues/15701).
+  * The main difference is syntax: Predrag put up new syntax within doc and line comments, which is pretty human and machine readable, but can be hard to implement as compiler just throws aways line comments so it's less handy to get safe rules on an expression than [`stmt_expr_attributes`](https://github.com/rust-lang/rust/issues/15701).
-  * his proposal doesn't mention arguments support in safety rules, meaning we don't know how a pointer safety rule can apply to two pointers function arguments without ambiguity.
+  * His proposal doesn't mention arguments support in safety rules, meaning we don't know how a pointer safety rule can apply to two pointers function arguments without ambiguity.

 Originally, we only focus on libstd's common safety propeties ([paper]), but noticed the RustWeek